safarsafarov/Quizzler-iOS13/README.md

-# Quizzer-iOS13-testing
-a
-## Goal
-The goal of this project is to take one step further in my journey of becoming an app developer.
-Intro to holy grail of mobile design patterns: the Model View Controller (MVC) pattern.
-A design pattern is simply a repeatable and optimized solution to a common software problem.

-## What I have learned
+## What I have learned:
-* How to programmatically change UI elements such as Labels and Buttons.

 * What is a design pattern and how is it used in programming.
 * How to use the Model-View-Controller or MVC pattern for app development.
-* Learn about Swift Structures how to instantiate a struct instance.
-* Understand the difference between value types and reference types.
-* Learn about Swift Classes and creating Objects.
-* Compare Swift Classes with Swift Structs and know when to use which.
+* Swift structures and functions with outputs.
 * Learn about Object Oriented Programming.
+* Learn to use UIAlertControllers to display popups to the user.
 * How to refactor code and stay organised.
+* Learn about object initialisation.
+* How to programmatically change UI elements such as Labels and Views.

 ## Default Quiz

 ```
   Question(q: "A slug's blood is green.", a: "True"),
         Question(q: "Approximately one quarter of human bones are in the feet.", a: "True"),